siddiqui-ayan/image-to-ascii/README.md

 If you would like to contribute, go ahead!
 I appreciate it.

 ## Support
-If you need any help you can ask me on discord Not Aypro#6969
+If you need any help you can ask me on discord `Nai Aypro#1161`

 ## Donations
 If you want to donate you can by going to https://paypal.me/dontlimitmegaypal